 Because they act as your “employer,’ they can sponsor you and provide a single work permit for multiple contracts in Botswana.
-Even better, most are experts in Botswanan and expat tax law, meaning they’ll also help you optimise your earnings in Botswanan.
+Even better, most are experts in Botswanan and expat tax law, meaning they’ll also help you optimize your earnings in Botswana.

 Although the Umbrella Company is technically your “employer,” you’re essentially freeing yourself to work even more independently.
 You still dictate your contracts, your hours, your schedule.
 The Umbrella Company simply filters out the time-consuming admin and immigration issues, allowing you to focus on your new contract.

 Why Use an Umbrella Company :

 Most people want to do their work, earn their money and enjoy their spare time without taking on loads of admin in a new country.
 That is why an umbrella company can help.